Viscose rugs have gained popularity in recent years. However, there are several reasons why you should never buy a viscose rug.

 The Environmental Impact

 Lastly, there is the environmental impact associated with producing viscose rugs.
-Viscose production involves treating wood pulp with toxic chemicals harmful for the production workers and the environment.
-As technology improves, new plant-based fibres are coming on to the market.
-Tencel™ Lyocell and Modal are more ethical and sustainable alternatives to viscose, but they are usually not found in rugs.
+Viscose production involves treating wood pulp with toxic chemicals, which are harmful to the production workers and the environment.
+As technology advances, new plant-based fibres are emerging on the market.
+Tencel, Lyocell, and Modal are more ethical and sustainable alternatives to viscose, but they are typically not used in rugs.

 Conclusion

-When shopping for a new rug, consider wool.
-They will stand up better against everyday wear-and-tear and are an environmentally friendly choice.
+When shopping for a new rug, consider wool rugs, which will handle everyday wear and tear.
+Wool is also an environmentally friendly choice.
 If you own Oriental rugs, see our article: Preventing Damage to Your Oriental Rug.
+Also, please explore all our fine textile cleaning services at Tapestry.